ansys/pyacp/doc/source/intro.rst

     model = acp.import_model(path="model.cdb", format="ansys:cdb")

 See :class:`.FeFormat` for a list of supported FE formats.
+Check out the `Create Input File  <user_guide/howto/create_input_file>`_ section to see how input files can be created.

 Start modelling